zix99/sshsysmon/readme.md

     pip install -r requirements.txt

 It is assumed that you already have a private key created and added to the `authorized_hosts` file on all remote servers you are interested in monitoring.
-This is the easiest way to guarantee continued authentication to other hosts.
+While password authentication is supported, this is the easiest way to guarantee continued authentication to other hosts.

 ### Setting up a ssh key pair